 How to Cook with Cannabis – Step 3: Grind Your Weed

 You can use just the flower, or if you desire, you can use other components of the plant.
 Either way, before you cook with your cannabis cooking oil, you’re going to need to strain it first.

 How do you grind your weed?
 You can use a quality cannabis grinder which you can buy at our store.
 You can use a food processor or a coffee grinder, although you’d probably want to designate a processor or coffee grinder specifically for that use (unless you don’t mind leaving a little residual flavor, which could be a good thing if you like your morning cup of Joe to taste like Bubba Kush).

 If you do use a food processor or coffee grinder, make sure you don’t grind it up so fine that it won’t strain properly.

 How to Cook with Cannabis – Step 4: Mix the Oil and Cannabis Together in a Cooking Device

-A lot of people really like slow cookers which tend to work really well.
+A lot of people really like slow cookers which tend to work well.
 However, you can use whatever you’d like.
 A saucepan will work just fine.

 Next, mix the oil and bud together in your pan or slow-cooker until the bud is totally submerged in oil.
 The ratio of oil to cannabis you’ll want to use will depend on the recipe you’re following.
-If you don’t have a recipe you’re following, 3 parts oil to 1 part cannabis will work fine.
+If you don’t have a recipe, 3 parts oil to 1 part cannabis will work fine.
 However, you can go as high as 16 to 1 (as in 16 ounces oil to 1-ounce cannabis).
 If you’re using the metric system, 1 ounce is approximately 30 milliliters.